 7. For the last couple of years I have embarked on a lifelong dream of learning to play the piano and love the fact that I can lose myself in music as a form of meditation.

 8. I am a TV addict and huge fan of shows like The Marvellous Mrs. Maisel; Grey's Anatomy; Mad Men; Space Force; 'Community; The Morning Show; Ted Lasso; Green Planet.... the list goes on!

-9. I am a big fan of a spa holiday!
-My favourite place being Bedruthan Hotel in Cornwall.
-With stunning sea view rooms; endless chill-out spaces; amazing food; epic cocktails; yoga classes; tennis courts; unlimited spa time; swimming pools; a sensory spa garden; and the beach a few minutes walk away, it's got it all!
+9. I am a big fan of a spa holiday, especially one with a great sea view, good food and exercise classes thrown in.
 It's the ultimate way to unwind and relax and the only time I fully switch off from my work!

 10. I love to dance on the beach and let it all go and there's nothing better than jumping in for a sea swim!
 Newgale beach in Pembrokeshire is one of my favourite places in the world and I'm pleased to say that although I didn't grow up there, I can now call it home as my parents live there now.
 Not a bad way to live sharing my time between Bath and Pembrokeshire! ;)